Hospitality deals hit record $2.8b in Q3: Colliers

-SINGAPORE - Hospitality deals in Singapore reached the highest level recorded on a quarterly basis, hitting $2.8 billion in the third quarter, according to real estate firm Colliers International's report on Thursday (Oct 17).
+Hospitality deals in Singapore reached the highest level recorded on a quarterly basis, hitting $2.8 billion in the third quarter, according to real estate firm Colliers International's report yesterday.

-This was six times that of the previous quarter and 19 times that of the previous year, and comes on the back of significant transactions such as Bay Hotel, Mandarin Orchard and Crowne Plaza Changi Airport.
-Hotel deals also took up 25 per cent of deal volume in Q3.
+This was six times that of the previous quarter and 19 times that of the previous year, and comes on the back of significant transactions like Bay Hotel, Mandarin Orchard and Crowne Plaza Changi Airport.

+Hotel deals took up 25 per cent of deal volume in the third quarter.

 Mandarin Orchard and Crowne Plaza Changi Airport were recently added to the enlarged portfolio resulting from the OUE C-Reit and OUE H-Trust merger.